Snorting Ritalin Side Effects, Dangers, and Addiction Help

-- Developing an increased tolerance for Ritalin, meaning you need more of it over time to achieve the same effects.
+- Developing an increased tolerance to Ritalin, meaning you need more of it over time to achieve the same effects.

 - Spending an excessive amount of time obtaining and/or using the drug.

-- Experiencing withdrawal symptoms when stopping or reducing Ritalin (see below).
+- Experiencing withdrawal symptoms when stopping or reducing Ritalin use (see below).

 People abusing Ritalin prescriptions may run out of pills more frequently or seek out multiple doctors.
 Being aware of the signs of addiction and the treatments available can help people make educated decisions about their recovery.

-Whether a person just began abusing or is heavily addicted, getting help for Ritalin addiction can prevent future physical and mental health issues.
+Whether a person just began abusing Ritalin or is heavily addicted to the drug, getting help for Ritalin addiction can prevent future physical and mental health issues.
 The first step to recovery from Ritalin dependence is often detox to manage withdrawal and prevent early relapse.
-Ritalin withdrawal symptoms may include 3:
+Ritalin withdrawal symptoms may include:3

 - Suicidal thoughts.